nknorg/nkn/README.md

 $ docker pull nknorg/nkn
 ```

-Now you can see [configuration](#configuration) for how to configure and run a
+Now you can jump to [configuration](#configuration) for how to configure and run
-node.
+a node.

 ### Building using Docker